Denis Dutton: Criticism of academic prose

 As editor of the journal Philosophy and Literature, Dutton ran the Bad Writing Contest, which aimed to "expose 'pretentious, swaggering gibberish' passed off as scholarship at leading universities".
 In 1995, the contest was won by Homi K. Bhabha and Fredric Jameson.
 In 1998, the contest awarded first place to philosopher and University of California-Berkeley Professor Judith Butler, for a sentence which appeared in the journal diacritics.
-Butler defended her work against the charges of academic pedantry and obscurantism in the pages of The New York Times.
+Butler defended their work against the charges of academic pedantry and obscurantism in the pages of The New York Times.
 Dutton then ended the contest.

-The Bad Writing Contest emerged in an intellectual climate dominated by fallout from the Sokal affair, in which the alleged opaqueness and obscurity of postmodern writing came in for criticism: Edward Said, for instance, deplored "diminishment and incoherence" in the writings of some of his colleagues and Martha Nussbaum condemned academic writing that was "ponderous and obscure".
+The Bad Writing Contest emerged in an intellectual climate dominated by the fallout from the Sokal affair, in which the alleged opaqueness and obscurity of postmodern writing came in for criticism: Edward Said, for instance, deplored "diminishment and incoherence" in the writings of some of his colleagues and Martha Nussbaum condemned academic writing that was "ponderous and obscure".

 Politics and activism

 Dutton supported "conservative ideas" and was a member of the Libertarian Party for some years.

 Dutton was one of the founding members and first chair of the NZ Skeptics.
 In 2009, he stated that he believed that "climate change is still an open question".

 He was also a passionate supporter of public radio.
-In the early 1990s he founded the lobby group The New Zealand Friends of Public Broadcasting in response to proposals to devolve New Zealand's two non-commercial public radio stations.
+In the early 1990s, he founded the lobby group The New Zealand Friends of Public Broadcasting in response to proposals to devolve New Zealand's two non-commercial public radio stations.

 In 1995 he was appointed to the board of directors of Radio New Zealand, where he served for seven years.
-After concluding his term as a director, Dr Dutton and Dr John Isles issued a report criticising Radio New Zealand for loss of neutrality in news and current affairs, failure to adhere to charter and opposed to contestable funding of broadcasting.
+After concluding his term as a director, Dr. Dutton and Dr. John Isles issued a report criticising Radio New Zealand for loss of neutrality in news and current affairs, failure to adhere to charter and opposed to contestable funding of broadcasting.